-- specify any identified improvement measures for the building - these are measures, taken from a prescribed list, which it would be practicable to carry out in respect of the building, namely: - a) installing draught stripping to doors and windows; - b) upgrading lighting controls; - c) upgrading heating controls; - d) installing an insulation jacket to a hot water tank; - e) upgrading low energy lighting; - f) installation of insulation in an accessible roof space; - g) replacement of a boiler that is more than 15 years old; - include the energy performance target and the emissions target for the building; and - specify the actual improvement measure that the section 63 advisor recommends should be carried out (building improvement measures).
+- (a) installing draught stripping to doors and windows; - (b) upgrading lighting controls; - (c) upgrading heating controls; - (d) installing an insulation jacket to a hot water tank; - (e) upgrading low energy lighting; - (f) installation of insulation in an accessible roof space;and - (g) replacement of a boiler that is more than 15 years old; - include the energy performance target and the emissions target for the building; and - specify the actual improvement measure that the section 63 advisor recommends should be carried out (building improvement measures).

-Where building improvement measures are specified in the Action Plan, these must be carried out within three and a half years after the date the Action Plan is issued.
+Where building improvement measures are specified in the Action Plan, these must be carried out within 31⁄2 years after the date the Action Plan is issued.